Summary

 Contents

-Michael George Glen Waltz (born January 31, 1974)[4] is an American politician and United States Army officer serving as the U.S. representative for Florida’s 6th congressional district.
-A member of the Republican Party, he was first elected in 2018 and succeeded Ron DeSantis, who went on to be elected the 46th governor of Florida in 2018.
+Michael George Glen Waltz (born January 31, 1974) is an American politician, businessman, author, and colonel in the United States Army who has served as the U.S. representative for Florida’s 6th congressional district since 2019.
+He is a member of the Republican Party and is the first “Green Beret” to be elected to the United States Congress.

 Early life and education